 Varanasi is the spiritual capital of India and one of the oldest cities in the world.
 I first got to know about this fascinating city in my history school books and ever since, I dreamed about seeing the sunset in Varanasi.
 It looked like something different, out of this world… 15 years later, I got the chance to experience this personally and the impression didn’t fall short of the expectations.
 Watching the sun go down while sitting next to the Ganges River at one of the many ghats in Varanasi, is something everyone should experience at least once in their lifetime.

-In case you’re not familiar with the term, ghats are series of steps that lead to a wharf that’s either a cremation or bathing spot located along the banks of a river.
+In case you’re not familiar with the term, ghats in Varanasi are series of steps that lead to a wharf that’s either a cremation or bathing spot located along the banks of a river.
 In other words, this is where Hindus cremate the deceased.
 Interestingly, a lot of people from around India actually come to Varanasi to die.
 For Hindus, Varanasi is the holiest city.
 According to the epic Mahabharata, the five Pandava princes came to Benaras (Varanasi) to pursue moksha (liberation from their sins) after they were victorious in the succession battle against their cousins.
-This is perhaps the main reason why a lot of holy Hindu scripts state that dying in Varanasi and being cremated on one of the ghats allows one to break the cycle of rebirth and attain salvation and eternal peace.
+This is perhaps the main reason why a lot of holy Hindu scripts state that dying in Varanasi and being cremated on one of the ghats in Varanasi allows one to break the cycle of rebirth and attain salvation and eternal peace.

 Ghats in Varanasi

 Whether the above-mentioned claim is true or not, the ghats in Varanasi attract thousands of spiritual travelers every year not only from around India but from different corners of the world as well.
 Varanasi is home to a whopping 84 ghats.
 Most of them are sites for performing different kinds of rituals but there are also a few that pilgrims use solely for cremations.
 In this article, we’ll introduce you to some of the most important ghats in Varanasi and what makes them special.
 But before that, let’s cover some basics like…

 Getting to Varanasi